 Additional Rate Permission Steps

-To ensure rate permissions are adequately hidden, Org Admins should also take several further steps when setting up rate permissions for their Org, including:
+To ensure rate permissions are adequately hidden, users with access to the Billing Setup Advanced tool should also take several further steps when setting up rate permissions for their Org, including:

 - review access to other Advanced tools